suttree/vrniture/readme.md

 Digital art furniture.

+Using a Raspberry Pi and Processing to create generative art for the home.

 ![alt text](https://github.com/suttree/vrniture/blob/master/vrnjr.jpg?raw=true)

+---

 ### Notes / todos / misc
 Add display_rotate=2 to boot/config.txt to rotate the screen 180